ffeodar/redditPostSummarizer/README.md

 3. Enable "Developer mode"
 4. Load this repository as unpacked extension
 5. Run `source launch_ollama.sh` (Bash) or `. .\launch_ollama.ps1` (PowerShell)
+6. You can select model you want to use from `chrome-extension://<loaded extension id>/options.html`

 ## Example